- Things to Do

 Remember, everything may take longer than usual, or places may be at closed if you don't check in advance.
 Have a Plan B researched and ready in case your first choice isn’t possible.
 Be calm, patient, and kind, and remember, we’re all in this together.

-Step 3 has a lot of changes, such as masks being optional for those who have had both vaccination shots, and showing proof of vaccination is not required.
+There are lots of changes and restrictions updates are being made as needed.
+Mandatory mask wearing is required in public indoor settings even for those who have had both vaccination shots.
 It’s important to remember we are all learning as we go, and we need to have kindness and patience at the heart of everything we do.

 We’re asking everyone to be patient as we work to get our services to the same high levels they were before the pandemic.
 We’re improving quality all the time as we address staffing shortages, train new staff, and adapt to new guidelines.